Understanding the H-1B Process and Obligations of Sponsorship

 Persons in H-4 dependent status MAY NOT work (unless they change to another nonimmigrant status which allows for work).

 Positions used in the H-1B process must be paid or salaried, and must meet Department of Labor prevailing, or “minimum”, wage regulations as guaranteed by a certified Labor Condition Application (LCA).
+Further, Johns Hopkins University limits H-1B sponsorship to full-time positions only.
+Part-time positions are not eligible for H-1B sponsorship consideration by JHU.

 Salaries may NOT be prorated.
 For academic year appointments, supplemental summer appointments must be compensated at the same rate per pay period as the academic year rate.
 This is pay that is over and above what is paid for the academic year.